Day in the Life of an Engineering Student

 Then in the afternoons, we have either labs or private study time.
 Labs are always fun in Engineering – I’ve done everything from building a bridge and soldering a radio to designing a walking robot!

-At Oxford, there’s a big focus on private study.
+At my university, there’s a big focus on private study.
 We get set two problem sheets a week, based on our lectures.
 Our tutors then mark these and lead a tutorial with just you and one other student.
 These are useful as you get to discuss concepts that you’re interested in, or find challenging, in depth.

 Evening routine for an Engineering student